coditori/highly-skilled-job-offers/README.md

 - [Denmark](https://nyidanmark.dk/en-GB/Words%20and%20Concepts%20Front%20Page/SIRI/List%20certified%20companies)

 #### 2-5 Remote jobs
-First you need to know you can not work remotely from some countries and a lot of companies prefer to work with frelancers who have an official bank account in the their country or have a registered company under your name.
+First, you need to know you can not work remotely from some countries and a lot of companies prefer to work with freelancers who have an official bank account in their country or have a registered company under your name.
 To find these jobs you can find this repo helpful [remote jobs](https://github.com/remoteintech/remote-jobs).

 ## 3- Schedule the interview
 It's a common mistake that you have an interview in another time zone and you miss the interview because of miscalculations.
 With [Calendly](https://calendly.com) you can easily set up your calendar and ask people to find a free slot in your calendar.